Company setup

 Entry permit

 The entry permit is valid for 60 days from issue.
-The founder must enter the UAE inside that 60-day window to begin the residency steps.
+The owner must enter the UAE inside that 60-day window to begin the residency steps.
 Missing the window means applying for a new permit, which costs additional fees and adds delay.

 Residency — the in-country window